Episcopal Diocese of East Carolina: Colonial Beginnings

 Despite the establishment of the Church of England in North Carolina, issues quickly arose.
 Like in all of the American colonies, there was no bishop in the colony itself, and the colony was under the jurisdiction of the Bishop of London.
 Anyone seeking ordination or confirmation had to make the arduous journey across the Atlantic to England.
 Because of this, there were never enough clergymen to minister to the thirty-two parishes established in the colony by 1774, and the population of around 18,000 Anglicans.

 Some of the most important clergymen during the colonial period included missionaries sent by the Society for the Propagation of the Gospel, such as the Reverends James Adams, Giles Rainsford, and Ebenezer Taylor.
 The Reverend John LaPierre, a French Huguenot and Anglican clergyman, relocated from South Carolina to the Cape Fear region in 1728 and subsequently to New Bern in 1735, where he served until he died in 1755.
 The Rev. Dr. Richard Marsden, also from South Carolina, was called the best minister in America by a member of the Governor's Council.
 At the same time, he served in New Hanover and Onslow Counties.
 John Boyd was the first candidate for ordination from North Carolina, sailing to London to be ordained by the Bishop of London, and then returning to serve in Bertie, Chowan, and Brunswick Counties.
 The Rev. John Garzia served at St. Thomas' Episcopal Church in Bath from 1735 until he died in 1744.
 Clement Hall, a local from Perquimans County, was ordained a deacon and priest by the Bishop of London in 1744.
 Upon return to North Carolina served as the rector of St. Paul's Church in Edenton for fifteen years.
 During his ministry, Hall traveled 14,000 miles, delivered 675 sermons, and baptized over 6,000 people.
 Hall employed the services of Daniel Earle in 1756 as schoolmaster in Edenton, founding the first secondary school in North Carolina.
-Earle, after becoming a schoolmaster, took holy orders and succeeded Hall as rector of St. Paul's upon Hall's death in 1759.
+Earle, after becoming schoolmaster, took holy orders and succeeded Hall as rector of St. Paul's upon Hall's death in 1759.